HimanshuArora1234/UserService/README.md

  ### Desgin & Architecture

-Since its a microservice implementing a very well defined funtional boundry (aka a domain) so it is logical to use the Domain Driven Design appraoch with onion architecture illustrated as follows:
+Since its a microservice implementing a very well defined funtional boundry (aka a domain) so it is logical to use the Domain Driven Design(DDD) appraoch with onion architecture illustrated as follows:

 ![Design](/design.png)